denny/ShinyCMS-ruby/plugins/ShinyProfiles/README.md

-# ShinyProfiles: ??? plugin for ShinyCMS
+# ShinyProfiles: User profile pages plugin for ShinyCMS

-ShinyProfiles is a plugin for [ShinyCMS](https://shinycms.com) which adds ??? to your ShinyCMS website.
+ShinyProfiles is a plugin for [ShinyCMS](https://shinycms.com) which adds user profile pages to your ShinyCMS website.

 ## Installation